High-precision measurement of the W boson mass with the CMS experiment: Theoretical corrections and uncertainties

 \section{Theoretical corrections and uncertainties}

-We exploit state-of-the-art simulation tools to obtain precise predictions for the \ptmu spectrum at \NtLLpNNLO perturbative accuracy.
-The uncertainties in the predictions include contributions reflecting the limited knowledge of the PDFs, the missing higher-order perturbative corrections in the QCD and EW interactions, and the nonperturbative effects.
-The \ptw spectrum cannot be directly measured with high precision due to the limited \ptmiss precision.
+The uncertainties in the predictions for \PZ and \PW boson production include contributions reflecting the limited knowledge of the PDFs, the missing higher-order (HO) perturbative corrections in the QCD and EW interactions, and the nonperturbative effects.
+The \ptw spectrum cannot be directly measured with high precision given the limited \ptmiss resolution.
 Although the \ptz spectrum is measured precisely, using it to infer the \ptw spectrum requires estimating theoretical uncertainties in the \ptw/\ptz ratio, which depend strongly on the assumed uncertainty correlation~\cite{Bizon:2019zgf}.
 Therefore, we do not apply corrections derived from the measured \ptmumu spectrum to the \PW boson simulation.
 Instead, corrections to the \ptw spectrum come from \wmn data events via the profiling procedure employed in the maximum likelihood fits used to extract results.
 This approach relies on the high accuracy of the theoretical predictions, novel techniques to model their uncertainties and correlations across phase space, and the large statistical power of the analyzed data sample.

-The \scetlib calculation parameterizes the dominant sources of uncertainty in the \ptv spectra due to perturbative and nonperturbative effects.
-Perturbative uncertainties are represented by the TNPs of Ref.~\cite{TNPs}, whose impact on the analysis is evaluated by varying their values.
+The \scetlib calculation parameterizes the dominant sources of uncertainty in the \PW and \PZ boson transverse momentum spectra (\ptv) due to perturbative and nonperturbative effects.
+Perturbative uncertainties are represented by the TNPs of Ref.~\cite{TNPs}.
+The TNPs have a true, but unknown, value that is varied according to its expected magnitude.
+The closure of this procedure is demonstrated for \PZ boson production in Ref.~\cite{Cridge:2025wwo} and we have independently verified that fitting a HO prediction (\eg, at fourth-order logarithmic accuracy) using a lower order prediction (\eg, at \NtLL with the next-order TNPs) as the fit model yields TNP values consistent with the known values.
 The calculations treat the quarks as massless.
-Possible modifications due to the true quark masses are effectively absorbed into the other sources of modeling uncertainty, as discussed in Section~\ref{sec:ptmodeling}.
+Possible modifications due to the true quark masses are effectively absorbed into the other sources of modeling uncertainty.
 We have tested other alternatives for the \ptw modeling, at equivalent or higher perturbative orders, and confirmed that the variation in \mw is within the uncertainty evaluated from our nominal prediction at \NtLLpNNLO accuracy.